 Trusted as the experts in visualizing big data, this fast-growing analytics and business intelligence software company has found the support it needs to maintain and expand its industry-leading team of developers in another visualization tool: video.

-Today, with a little support from Panopto, video has become as essential part of how this organization shares information, providing a valued solution to each of the company’s four learning challenges:
+Today, with a little support from Panopto, video has become an essential part of how this organization shares information.
+Learn how a leading software company uses video training to solve four common learning & development challenges in the case study below.
+You can also download the case study here.

 The first contribution of video training to the company’s developer training process was the most straightforward.
 In order to ensure every member of the development team is fully up to speed on the company’s offerings, the team had already been holding a regularly scheduled 2-day all-hands conference to review product architecture.